How To Talk To Your Partner About Race: Tips For Approaching A Difficult Topic

 A person's own race—as well as their ethnicity, national origin, religion, location, political affiliation, and socioeconomic status—can significantly impact how they view race-related topics.
 If you and your partner are both Black women, for instance, your conversation about race will likely be very different than a conversation between two white partners, or partners with races that are different from each other.
 If you know your partner thinks of themselves as a white ally but you’ve noticed some blind spots they have, that's something else to be aware of before beginning your talk.
 Thinking about you and your partner’s roles and positions in this sense can help you decide how to approach the topic and what to cover.

 That said, it can help to avoid going into the discussion assuming that you already know all of your partner’s beliefs and experiences.
 When figuring out how to talk to them about race, keeping an open mind is key.
-Even if they have shared certain beliefs in the past, those may have changed over time, or they may not have shared their full story.
+Even if they have certain beliefs in the past, those may have changed over time, or they may not have discussed their full story.
 That’s why active listening during the conversation, as we’ll discuss next, will be key.

 During the conversation